Muhanad-husn/sociorag/docs/status_reports/import_fix_final_implementation_report.md

 ## Conclusion

-The critical import path issues in the SocioGraph backend have been successfully resolved, allowing the application to run properly.
+The critical import path issues in the SocioRAG backend have been successfully resolved, allowing the application to run properly.
 All API endpoints, including the previously problematic LLM settings endpoint, are now functioning correctly.

 The fixes have been properly documented and include comprehensive tests to verify functionality.
 The application is now ready for production use, with all core components functioning correctly.

-With the implementation of the recommendations above, the SocioGraph application will be more maintainable, testable, and resilient to future changes.
+With the implementation of the recommendations above, the SocioRAG application will be more maintainable, testable, and resilient to future changes.